Saturday, April 22, 1865

 lovely morning to is the day long to be remembered i have bin very busy all morning the President comes in town this afternoon i went out about 3 in the afternoon it was the gravest funeral i ever saw

 the coffin and hearse was beutiful this morning went down to see the President but could not for the crowd mr robinson spoke for us in the afternoon very interesting sermon after church Vincent and i tried to get to see the President

 i got to see him after waiting four hours and a half it was [...] a sight worth seeing very Pelesent i did not to mr lively we went to the concert it was very nice with one exception lizzie [...] sing

-On April 22, 1865 the body of President Lincoln was escorted to Independence Hall in Philadelphia by a military and civic procession.
-On April 24 his body was then transported to New York City.
+On April 22, 1865 the body of President Lincoln was escorted by a military and civic procession to Independence Hall in Philadelphia.
+Emilie also notes this event in the miscellaneous pages at the end of the diary.
+“Our Dead President in Philadelphia,” The Philadelphia Inquirer, April 24, 1865.
 Emilie also notes this event in the miscellaneous pages at the end of 1865.
 To view this entry, click here.

-Emilie probably attended the “amateur concert” put on by the Ladies’ Union Association, of which she had some affiliation.
-The concert seems to led by many brave but perhaps some untalented souls, as Emilie seemed to lament her friend Lizzie’s singing ability.
+Emilie may have attended the “amateur concert” put on by LUA.
+Apparently, the concert was led by many brave but perhaps untalented souls, as Emilie lamented her friend Lizzie’s singing ability.
 “Notice,” The Christian Recorder, April 22, 1865; “The Amateur Concert,” The Christian Recorder, April 22, 1865.